codeit-yo/TTA/README.md

 # TTA
- Home learning tasks completed with TechTalent Academy.
+## Home learning tasks completed with TechTalent Academy.

-HLT1
+### HLT1 - Intro to HTML 3 web pages that link to one another

-HLT2
+### HLT2 - Website login and sign up form using jframe layout

-HLT3
+### HLT3 - Web page layout using HTML and CSS

-HLT4
+### HLT4 - HTML application form with JavaScript validation / MySQL database creation

-HLT5
+### HLT5 - Creating Java getter and setter

-HLT6
+### HLT6 - Using Java Database Connectivity (JDBC) to create, insert into, update, and query employee and student tables

-HLT7 - Student login website  using JSP and Servlet connecting to MySQL database to validate student login
+### HLT7 - Student login application website  using JSEE (Java,JSP and Servlet) and JDBC to connect database and validate student login and enable website usage.